albar965/littlenavmap-manual/src/en/FLIGHTPLAN.rst

 ^^^^^^^^^^^

 Copy the selected entries in CSV format to the clipboard.
 The CSV will include a header.
-This will observe changes to the table view like column order.
+This will reflect changes of the table view like column order.

 .. _select-all-0: